floydwch/invoice/README.md

 `docker-compose up`

 If it's the first time to start the services, you have to setup the database when the docker-compose is ready.
-It will takes a few minutues to import the seed to database and create index for Elasticsearch.
+It will take a few minutes to import the seed into the database and create the index for Elasticsearch.
 Please open another terminal and input:

 `docker-compose exec api rails db:setup`